arm-university/micro-course/Markdown microcourse v2.md

 **Final thoughts**

 Being able to store data and analyze it later is a very powerful tool.
 The data you record can help you improve what you are measuring.
 For example, a farm could measure soil moisture and light levels, see how these affect the crop yield, and consequently improve its profitability.
-Data can also be used to spot patterns, and you can create programs that do this for you—this is known as machine learning.
+Data can also be used to spot patterns, and you can create programs that do this for youï¿½this is known as machine learning.
 In our farm example, a form of machine learning could be used in which the machine learns from the data which light and water levels get the highest crop yield.
 This can be used to automate watering and light levels to maximize the yield.
 Data science and machine learning can be applied to almost anything and are rapidly changing the world we live in.

 ____